blackmonkeyrat/NPC-Generator/README.md

 ## 💻 Code Example

-*Demonstrate a main feature or output of your software in action!*
+The most important piece of code in my program was the for loop.

 ```python
 >>> import mypackage